| Real Name | Roman Arkadyevich Abramovich |

 Acquisition of Sibneft

-Abramovich informed Berezovsky that he wished to acquire a controlling interest in Sibneft on its creation.
-In return for Abramovich agreeing to provide Berezovsky with funds he required in connection with the cash flow of his TV company ORT, Berezovsky agreed he would use his personal and political influence to assist in the passage of the necessary legislative steps leading to the creation of Sibneft.
+In return for Abramovich agreeing to provide Berezovsky with funds he required for his TV company ORT, Berezovsky agreed he would use his influence to assist in the creation of Sibneft.

 Two days before the decision over which companies should be included in the sale of companies by the state, Berezovsky visited Alfred Koch, head of the State Committee for State Property Management, who added Sibneft to the list.[15]
 With the help of Badri Patarkatsishvili, a friend of Berezovsky, other possible bidders were paid off or received favors so that Abramovich could win the auction.[15]